Koha-Community/kohadocs/en/source/02_administration.rst

    The statistics table in Koha keeps track of all checkouts and renewals, this preference defines which branch is entered in to the table when a patron renews an item for themselves via the OPAC.

+`OPACSuggestionMandatoryFields <#OPACSuggestionMandatoryFields>`__
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+Default: blank

+Asks: Fields that should be mandatory for patron purchase suggestions:
+\_\_\_ Note: if none of the above options are selected, 'Title' field would be mandatory anyway, by default.

+Values:

+-  [Select all]

+-  Author

+-  Collection title

+-  Copyright or publication date

+-  ISBN, ISSN or other standard number

+-  Item type

+-  Library or branch

+-  Note

+-  Patron reason

+-  Publication place

+-  Publisher name

+-  Title

 `OPACViewOthersSuggestions <#OPACViewOthersSuggestions>`__
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''